Jason10897/Gopher-Hunt/README.md

 Instructions:
+1. Unzip the contents of the file "Gopher_Hunting".
-1. Import Project or Open in Android Studio.
+2. Import Project or Open in Android Studio.
-2. Run using the inbuilt Android Emulator device of your choice.
+3. Run using the inbuilt Android Emulator device of your choice.
 Alternatively, connect your mobile device to your laptop/PC using a USB and install the application on your mobile device (Note: Make sure that "USB Debugging" is enabled under "Developer Options" on your mobile device).